matrix-org/synapse/UPGRADE.rst

 will not immediately have an appropriate SMTP server to hand.

 To this end, we will continue to support email delegation via the vector.im and matrix.org identity servers for two months.
-The cut off date is XXXX, after which time email delegation will be disabled.
+The cut off date is Monday 2nd December 2019, after which time email delegation will be disabled.

 The ``account_threepid_delegates`` dictionary defines whether the homeserver should delegate an external server (typically an `identity server